cityofaustin/atd-knack-services/README.md

 You have two options for providing access keys to these modules:

-- Explictly environmental variables in your Python environment
+- Explictly set environmental variables in your Python environment
 - Use configuration files stored outside of this repository.

-This second approach is recommended, because it simiplifies the management of Knack credentials, which require a different APP ID and API key for each app.
+This second approach is recommended, because it simiplifies the management of Knack credentials, which require a different app ID and API key for each app.

 The required environmental variables for using these scripts are:

-- `AWS_ACCESS_KEY_ID`: An AWS access key with permissions to access the S3 bucket
+- `AWS_ACCESS_KEY_ID`: An AWS access key with read/write permissions on the S3 bucket
 - `AWS_SECRET_ACCESS_KEY`: The AWS access key token
 - `APP_ID`: The Knack App ID of the application you need to access
 - `API_KEY`: The Knack API key of the application you need to access
-- `SOCRATA_USERNAME`: The Socrata user name that has access to the destination Socrata dataset
+- `SOCRATA_USERNAME`: A Socrata user name that has access to the destination Socrata dataset
 - `SOCRATA_PASSWORD`: The Socrata account password
-- `AGOL_USERNAME`: The ArcGIS Online user name that has access to the destination AGOL service
+- `AGOL_USERNAME`: An ArcGIS Online user name that has access to the destination AGOL service
 - `AGOL_PASSWORD`: The ArcGIS Online account password

-If you choose to store these env vars locally, you must create two files:
+If you choose to store these env vars in local config files, you must create two files:

 1. An AWS credentials file.
 Follow AWS's `boto3` library documentation to create this file.